Iman Vellani

+Iman Vellani (ايمان ويلاني; /ɪˈmɑːn vəˈlɑːni/; born August 2002) is a Canadian actress and comic book writer.
+She starred as Kamala Khan in the Marvel Cinematic Universe productions Ms. Marvel (2022) and The Marvels (2023).
+Vellani has also appeared as Khan in other Disney productions and has co-written two Ms. Marvel limited series.

 Early life

-Born in Karachi, Pakistan, Vellani moved to Canada when she was a year old, and was raised in the Ismaili faith, a branch of Shia Islam.
+Vellani was born in August 2002 in Karachi to a Sindhi family.
+She moved to Canada when she was a year old, and was raised as an Ismaili Muslim.
 She graduated from Unionville High School in Markham, Ontario.
 Vellani was selected as a member of the TIFF Next Wave Committee at the 2019 Toronto International Film Festival.
 Before being cast in Ms. Marvel at the end of her last year of high school, Vellani had planned to attend the Ontario College of Art & Design University with a focus on integrated media.